 Contact CBP Prior to Entering the U.S.

-- The composition of the merchandise
+- The material composition of products

-- The intended use of the item
+- The intended use for the item

-- Pricing/payment information
+- Pricing or payment information

 File Importer Security Filing (ISF or 10+2)